The Ultimate Guide to Choosing Granite Cemetery Headstones from India

 Maintenance of Granite Headstones

-- Regular Cleaning: A simple wash with water and a soft brush can remove dirt and grime.
-Avoid harsh chemicals or abrasive cleaners.
+Regular Cleaning: Wash the surface with water and a soft brush to remove dirt and grime.
+Avoid using harsh chemicals or abrasive cleaners.

-- Moss and Algae Removal: For stubborn growth, specialized monument cleaners designed for granite can be used.
+Moss and Algae Removal: For stubborn growth, apply specialized monument cleaners that are safe for granite.

-- Sealing (Optional): While granite is naturally low in porosity, some lighter colors or specific granites might benefit from a sealant to enhance stain resistance, especially in areas prone to heavy staining.
-Discuss this with your supplier.
+Sealing (Optional): Granite is naturally low in porosity, but some lighter colors may benefit from sealing.
+A sealant can improve stain resistance, especially in areas prone to heavy staining.
+Consult your supplier for guidance.